-I received several emails lately that asked me how to setup email clients so that they could retrieve Gmail emails using the POP3 protocol.
-The Gmail POP3 configuration is fortunately not that complex: The major problem that most users run into is that POP3 has to be enabled in the Gmail web interface before they can actually retrieve their emails in another email client.
+I received several emails lately to set up email clients so that they could retrieve Gmail emails using the POP3 protocol.
+The Gmail POP3 configuration is fortunately not that complex.
+The POP3 has to be enabled in the Gmail web interface before they can actually retrieve their emails in another email client.

-Enabling POP3 in Gmail is therefor a two-step process.
-POP3 needs to be enabled on the Gmail website first before the other email client is configured to connect to Gmail using the POP3 protocol.
+Enabling POP3 in Gmail is, therefore, a two-step process.
+POP3 needs to be enabled on the Gmail accessing gmail.com first before email client configured to connect Gmail using the POP3 protocol.

-Open the Gmail homepage, log into your Gmail account and click on the [Settings] link in the top right corner of the screen to open the Gmail configuration.
+Open the Gmail homepage (gmail.com), log into your Gmail account and look for the Settings to open the Gmail configuration.
 Now select the [Forwarding and POP/IMAP] link which should open a page just like the one you see below on the screenshot.

-You basically got two options here to enable POP3.
+You will get two options here to enable POP3.
 The first [Enable POP for all mail (even mail that’s already been downloaded)] enables POP3 in Gmail for all email messages even those that have already been retrieved while the second [Enable POP for mail that arrives from now on] enables POP3 from that moment on which means that old emails cannot be retrieved.
-A click on the Save Changes button will save the changes and allow POP3 connections.
+Click on the Save Changes button will save the changes and allow POP3 connections.

 Gmail POP3 Data

-It is time to create the accounts in the email client now that POP3 has been enabled in Gmail.
-The procedure is different depending on the email client at hand.
-Below are the values that need to be entered into the email client.
+Now, create the accounts in the email client application because POP3 has been enabled in Gmail.
+The process can be slightly different depending on the email client you are using for example because every email client can have the different setting and page layouts so please enter all information carefully.
+Below are the values that you are going to need while configuring the email client.

 Email Address: Enter your full Gmail email address